 Preston also penned a good’un on 20 Common Misconceptions about Backup.

-Scott Drummonds also has a good’un, in this case analysing the role of flash.
+Scott Drummonds also has a good’un, in this case analysing the role flash.
 It’s also hard not to like this IBM post on fashion tips for storage engineers (not to mention his review of Neal Stephenson’s new book – here’s mine FWIW.

 StorageIO makes inquiries about whether the cloud eats data while StorageMojo looks at the problems you may encounter running cloud storage.